Aalst, Belgium: Carnival

 Aalst is known for its carnival festivities, celebrated every year before Lent.
 During this celebration, the former town hall belfry is the site of the traditional "throwing of the onions".
 A Prince Carnival is elected, who is allowed to "rule" the city for three days.
 A big parade crosses the city on Sunday, with about 70 groups of costumed volunteers and parade cars.
 Carnival Tuesday or Shrove Tuesday (by tradition, the day before Ash Wednesday), is known as the day of the 'Voil Jeannetten' (literally: "the Dirty Jennies"), i.e., men dressed as women.
 The festivities traditionally end with the "Burning of the Doll", happening on Tuesday evening.
-In recent years the carnival has been accused of anti-Semitism due to the repeated use of derogatory imagery against Jews.
+In recent years the carnival has been accused of antisemitism due to the repeated use of derogatory imagery against Jews.

 Controversy

-In December 2019, anticipating UNESCO's response to the decision of the carnival organizers to double down on the widely reported use of anti-Semitic stereotypes, the mayor of Aalst pre-emptively applied to have his city's carnival removed from the Representative List of the Intangible Cultural Heritage of Humanity.
+In December 2019, anticipating UNESCO's response to the decision of the carnival organizers to double down on the widely reported use of antisemitic stereotypes, the mayor of Aalst pre-emptively applied to have his city's carnival removed from the Representative List of the Intangible Cultural Heritage of Humanity.
 This is the only time such a request has been made.

-In 2020 the Aalst parade included more anti-Semitic costumes.
+In 2020 the Aalst parade included more antisemitic costumes.
 These included floats depicting Orthodox Jews with hooked noses standing on sacks of gold coins.
-Israel's ambassador to Belgium stated “What we are asking for is the prohibition of all these antisemitic cartoons, which are beyond good taste, which have nothing to do with a sense of humor and which do not honor an exemplary democracy such as Belgium.”
-In response, Belgium’s prime minister, Sophie Wilmès, described the parade as an “internal affair.”
-UNIA, the Interfederal Centre for Equal Opportunities and Opposition to Racism, stated in a report that no criminal offences were committed, for the parade had no anti-semitic motive, nor the intent to incite hatred or violence against Jews.
+Israel's ambassador to Belgium stated "What we are asking for is the prohibition of all these antisemitic cartoons, which are beyond good taste, which have nothing to do with a sense of humor and which do not honor an exemplary democracy such as Belgium."
+In response, Belgium's prime minister, Sophie Wilmès, described the parade as an "internal affair."
+UNIA, the Interfederal Centre for Equal Opportunities and Opposition to Racism, stated in a report that no criminal offences were committed, for the parade had no antisemitic motive, nor the intent to incite hatred or violence against Jews.